JeffersonLab/PyPWA/doc/source/isobar-simulation-tutorial.rst

 6.
-    go to the MAIN/GUI directory and run PWA_GUI This is the main GUI for the analysis.
+    Go to the MAIN/GUI directory and run PWA_GUI This is the main GUI for the analysis.
 It will start with one column an after you make selections two new columns will be opening.